 One the best ways to partake in sustainable gardening practices is to compost your green waste.
 Grass clippings, deadheaded flowers, dried leaves, and more can be turned into a nutrient-rich sustainable fertilizer in a compost pile.

-Using a gas-powered lawn mower for an hour pollutes the air as much as driving a car for 45 miles, according to the Environmental Protection Agency.
+Using a gas-powered lawnmower pollutes the air, and it can really add up if you're mowing every week in the spring.
 If you'd like to reduce your carbon footprint, consider manually operated lawn-care equipment, or use electric mowers, trimmers, and blowers.